 How to Add Medical Evacuation Coverage to Your Travel Insurance

 Standard travel insurance policies sometimes include medical evacuation insurance.
 If a plan does not have coverage upfront, travelers can modify their policies before departing their home country.
 Most programs provide this coverage for travelers for as little as several days or as long as one year, depending on the policy.

+Premium insurance add-ons can help cover repatriation costs for the trip home and the choice of medical providers or facilities.
 Adding evacuation coverage can be as easy as contacting your travel insurance provider.
 The cost of added insurance varies by company.

 REVA accepts all major medical insurance providers, and we navigate the insurance environment to help patients find the best payment solutions.
 We verify insurance plans, provide patients with their financial options, prepare insurance claims and follow claims until payments process.
 Our seamless insurance process helps patients receive medical evacuation and repatriation services without paying a large bill.
 We can work with any insurance policy, even if it excludes medical evacuation coverage.